 This document describes the retrieval algorithms developed at CNRS-LMD to retrieve midtropospheric column of CO_2 and CH_4 from the IASI and AMSU instruments flying onboard the European Metop satellites.
-The algorithms are based on the non-linear regression inverse radiative transfer model using Multi-Layer Perceptrons (Crevoisier et al., 2009a,b), that was first designed to retrieve CO_2 from the first generation TOVS instruments flying onboard the NOAA polar platforms (Chédin et al., 2003).
-This document details the various input data required for retrievals, the physical theory, and the mathematical background underlying retrieval assumptions, and also outlines the retrieval implementation and the limitations of the approach used.
+It details the various input data required for retrievals, the physical theory, and the mathematical background underlying retrieval assumptions, and also outlines the retrieval implementation and the limitations of the approach used.